rschmi3/DS3000-Project/README.md

 A machine learning project for classifying brain tumors from MRI images using both conventional ML models and deep neural networks.

-Classes of images: glioma, meningioma, notumour, and pituitary
+Classes of images: glioma, meningioma, notumour, and pituitary.

-Evaluation results are aggregated with results from previously train models with the same image size and random seed
+Evaluation results are aggregated with results from previously train models with the same image size and random seed.

+Data is automatically pulled from [kaggle](https://www.kaggle.com/datasets/deeppythonist/brain-tumor-mri-dataset).

 ## Installation